Diffusion Models and Semi-Supervised Learners Benefit Mutually with Few Labels: Method

-\textbf{First Stage: Train Classifier.} DPT trains a semi-supervised classifier on partially labeled data $\mathcal{S} \cup \mathcal{D}$, predicts a pseudo label $\hat y$ of any image $\mathbf{x} \in \mathcal{X}$ by the classifier, and constructs a dataset consisting of all images with pseudo labels, i.e. $\mathcal{S}_1 =\{(\mathbf{x}, \hat{y}) | \mathbf{x} \in \mathcal{X}\}$\footnote{For simplicity, we also use pseudo labels instead of the ground-truth for real labeled data, which are rare and have a small zero-one training loss, making no significant difference.}.
+DPT trains a semi-supervised classifier on partially labeled data $\mathcal{S} \cup \mathcal{D}$, predicts a pseudo-label $\hat y$ of any image $\mathbf{x} \in \mathcal{X}$ by the classifier, and constructs a dataset consisting of all images with pseudo-labels, i.e. $\mathcal{S}_1 =\{(\mathbf{x}, \hat{y}) | \mathbf{x} \in \mathcal{X}\}$\footnote{For simplicity, we also use pseudo-labels instead of the ground truth for real labeled data, which are rare and have a small zero-one training loss, making no significant difference.}.
 Notably, here we treat the classifier as a black box without modifying the training strategy or any hyperparameter.
 Therefore, any well-trained classifier can be adopted in DPT in a plug-and-play manner.
-Indeed, we exploit the recent advances in self-supervised learners for semi-supervised learning, i.e. MSN~\cite{assran2022masked} with different ViT models, detailed in Sec.~\ref{sec:msn_semi_vit}.
+Indeed, we use recent advances in self-supervised based learners for semi-supervised learning, i.e. MSN~\citep{assran2022masked}, and Semi-ViT~\citep{cai2022semi}.
+These two classifiers both provide the generative model with accurate, low-noise labels of high quality.